 2020 brought dramatic ups and downs to the travel industry.
 Airports recorded a reduction of more than 6 billion passengers.
 Innovation brought the wonders of travel temporarily to the living rooms of people all around the world living under stay-at-home orders.
 There was hope in the form of a vaccine that promises a brighter future in 2021.
 Those are just a few examples of what hospitality and travel had to navigate in 2020, but they help to form a picture of the resilience of the travel industry.

 Travel agencies, along with their industry partners, have done an outstanding job of adapting to the ebbs and flows that are following them into the new year.
 The innovation and ingenuity required to weather 2020 from an agency standpoint will bring some travel agency trends to watch in 2021.
-Read below to see our top trends to watch:
+Read below to see our top current trends and upcoming trends to watch:

 Travel Agency Trend 1: Book Now, Pay Later